h5b/arduino_uno_328p/README.md

-This is a playground of the development of examples targeted at the Arduino Uno (ATmega328P)
+This is a playground of the development of examples targeted at the [Arduino Uno (ATmega328P)] (http://www.arduino.cc/en/Main/arduinoBoardUno)
-to be used with the avr-gcc toolchain.
+to be used with the AVR-GCC toolchain.

 ## Sources

 * __blink_led_hw__ shows an example in the veins of __blink_led_sw__ to let the User LED
   on the Arduino Uno blink once per second.
-  Although using a timer-based delay which is accomplished via an compare match event
+Although using a timer-based delay which is
-  of __TIMER1__.
+  accomplished via an compare match event of __TIMER1__.

 * __blink_led_sw__ shows an example to let the User LED on the Arduino Uno blink once per
   second.
-  The needed delay is accomplished via a software delay provided by `_delay_ms()` function.
+The needed delay is accomplished via a software delay provided by `_delay_ms()`
+  function.

 * __hw_uart__ shows an interrupt controlled UART example using circular buffers as described
   by Atmel Application Note [AVR306: Using the AVR UART in C] (http://www.atmel.com/atmel/acrobat/doc1451.pdf)